MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-onelogin-to-microsoft-cloud-app-security.md

 - The OneLogin account used for logging into OneLogin must be a Super User.
 For more information about OneLogin administrative privileges, see [this article](https://onelogin.service-now.com/kb_view_customer.do?sysparm_article=KB0010391).

-## How to connect Slack to Cloud App Security
+## How to connect OneLogin to Cloud App Security

 ### Configure OneLogin